 Holistic Homeschooler is a participant in the Amazon Services LLC Associates Program, an associate advertising program designed to provide a means for Holistic Homeschooler to earn fees by linking to Amazon.com and associated sites, at no additional cost to you.

-As I did this, I stumbled upon the whisperings of Charlotte Mason and her teaching methods.
-Her methods are nothing like the system that I was use to, where my thirst to learn was stifled out many years ago.
-Instead, it was a learning approach that was alive and almost whimsical in its nature.
-The more I read the more I saw the Charlotte Mason philosophy, bringing a love for learning to my children, even to me.
-I could foresee this becoming the core of our home lessons and my children thriving in it.
+Charlotte Mason’s methods are nothing like traditional style education.
+Instead, it is a method that is alive and almost whimsical in its nature.
+The more I read the more I implement her methods in our homeschool.
+Charlotte Mason’s philosophy, brings a love of learning to my children, even to me.
+It has become the core of our home lessons and my children are thriving on it.

 Charlotte Mason was a Christian classical educator residing in Ambleside England, who lived during the mid 1800 to the early 1900.
 She dedicated herself to the education of children and through her research and experience, developed a nature based philosophy of education that fluidly progressed her students through learning.
 She held a perspective that children are whole persons and should not be offended, hindered, or despised.
-She wrote six volumes detailing the methods behind her philosophy, Click on the picture to begin reading her volumes.
+She wrote six volumes detailing the methods behind her philosophy, if you want to learn more I suggest starting with volume one.

-If your looking for a online book study to encourage you through Charlotte’s first volume then you can refer to these articles to get started:
+If you’re looking for a online book study to encourage you through Charlotte’s first volume then you can refer to these articles to get started:

 Formal and Informal Lessons

 Miss.
 Mason recommended formal education to begin at age 6.
-Which is something I did not fully appreciate until late last year.
+Which is something I did not fully appreciate until a few years ago.
 Prior to age six, lessons are informal and taught through play based nature exploration, discovery, and read alouds.
 (Read:Informal Lessons.)The Home educator reads to his/her children aloud 3-4 times per day.
 Until that child is able to read to themselves, in which the habit of reading daily should be encouraged to continue independently.
 However, the difference in reading material is what stands out with Miss.
 Mason.
 She believed in teaching from living books in lue of text books.

 A living book is written with lively descriptions.
 The author is passionate about the subject matter and it is conveyed in the writing style and illustrations.
 The facts and information are colorfully integrated into a spirited story.
 All subjects (except math, read more here about CM math) are taught from living books.
 We raised painted lady butterfly’s last spring and read butterfly themed living books during this time.
 A great example of a living book is Butterfly Time by Alice Goudey.
 For a deeper understanding of living books, you can read more here: What Is A Living Book?